MapperKeeper/jekyll-now/_posts/2017-5-27-Working-With-GeoJSON.md

 MapperKeeper extends traditional GeoJSON with its' own specification [mapperkeeper-geojson-spec](https://github.com/MapperKeeper/mapperkeeper-geojson-spec) to include properties for defining custom styles, adding a gallery of images and videos, and other useful features.
 Let's take a quick look at what makes MapperKeeper GeoJSON special.

-### Popup Title and Description
+### Popup Name and Description

-A `title` is a descriptive name for a map feature.
-Providing a `title` is not required, but important because it shows up in the top of the popup.
+A `name` is a descriptive name or title for a map feature.
+Providing a `name` is not required, but important because it shows up in the top of the popup.
 You can also provide an optional `description` property that describes your map feature in more detail, which shows up in the popup.
-Below is an example of adding a title and description to GeoJSON:
+Below is an example of adding a name and description to GeoJSON:

 ```js
 {